 When you go to the same space day in and day out and interact with the same people in a physical environment, certain cultural norms and efficiencies develop.
 We establish a particular way of communicating when we’re physically together during the work week.

-Additionally, when we’re all working separately from home, we quickly revert to our own M.O. and personal communication style.
-And despite what some might think, how we work isn’t influenced so much by the laundry that’s calling our name or the family members who may need us.
+Additionally, when we’re all working from home, we can easily revert to our own M.O. and personal communication style.
+Why?
+This happens because our behaviors are not only influenced by who we physically interact with, but also by our environments.
 How we work from home is different because our work-life habits and home-life habits are …well, different.
-So, it’s important to check-in with co-workers and discuss what can work, or not, given the new workspace.
+So, it’s important to check-in with co-workers and discuss what can work, or not, given their workspace or circumstances.
 How?
-Initiate a conversation about the technology capabilities, preferences, and schedules of the people you work with.
+Initiate a conversation about the capabilities, preferences, and schedules of the people you work with.

 - Is there something about your current workspace that would be helpful for me to know?
 When I asked a colleague this question, I learned that Sarah is now sharing her home office with her husband.
 And with daycare closed, both are juggling working and taking care of their child during the day.
 This opened the conversation, allowing us to adjust our work schedule and expectations.